ngekoding/codeigniter-datatables/README.md

 ## Usage

-Here is the basic example to use this library, you are freely make any changes for the client side, like defining searchable column, orderable column, etc...
+Below is a basic example of how to use this library.
+Feel free to customize the client-side configuration, such as defining searchable columns, orderable columns, and other DataTables options.

+The usage of this library is similar for both CodeIgniter 3 and CodeIgniter 4. **The primary difference is in how you create the query builder.** Below are examples for both versions.

 ### CodeIgniter 3 Example